 How will CVC further evolve and what will be required of CVC units 2022 and beyond?
 How can corporate investors create sustainable win-win situations for the corporate partner and portfolio startups?
 We invite you to contact us via email or connect with Ulrich Kleipass or Gerwin Fels to discuss your thoughts.

-Register now to download the report to learn more about how to face the challenges when it comes to the management of CVC and get regular insights into our Roland Berger N3XT topics.
+Register now to download the report to learn more about how to face the challenges when it comes to the management of CVC and get regular insights into our Roland Berger N3XT and Restructuring, Performance & Transformation topics.

 Best practices in digital business building